 Table 2.
-Name, ID (in Bold), and Free Energy of Binding (kcal/mol) for Wild-Type H5N1 Neuraminidase (Open Crystal Structure 2HU0) of Compounds Predicted As Inhibitors by Their XP Glidescore, their Autodock Binding Energy (in Italics), and Consensus Score (Underlined)^{a} in the top 5% (top 56 molecules) of the small molecule drug screen with Autodock.
+Name, ID (in bold), and free energy of binding (kcal/mol) for wild-type H5N1 neuraminidase (open crystal structure 2HU0) of compounds predicted as inhibitors by their XP Glidescore, their Autodock Binding Energy (in italics) and consensus score (underlined).
+In brackets, MW (g/mol), ΔG/MW (kcal·g/mol2), NHA, ΔG/NHA (kcal/mol·NHA), Wiener index, ΔG/Wiener (kcal/mol), logP, and log(-ΔG/P)(kcal/mol).a

-^{a} In brackets, MW (g/mol), $\Delta G/MW$ (kcal g/mol2), NHA, $\Delta G/NHA$ (kcal/mol NHA), Wiener index, $\Delta G/Wiener$ (kcal/mol), log P, and log($-\Delta G/P$) (kcal/mol).
-MW = molecular weight; NHA = number of heavy atoms.
+a MW = molecular weight, NHA = number of heavy atoms.

 Figure 2a shows the complex of wild-type neuraminidase with oseltamivir.
-Another high-ranked compound, ZINC021-96921 (15), is shown in Figure 2b, making hydrogen bonds with residues Glu119, Glu227, Arg292, Tyr347, Arg371, and Tyr406 and van der Waals interactions with more residues.
+Another high-ranked compound, ZINC02196921 (15), is shown in Figure 2b, making hydrogen bonds with residues Glu119, Glu227, Arg292, Tyr347, Arg371, Tyr406 and van der Waals interactions with more residues.
 The 430-loop region can be seen in the top right of the picture (to the right of Phe430), and the 150-loop region is seen on the top- and middle-left.
-Most high-ranking compounds make interactions with residues considered critical for binding the natural product, such as making hydrogen bonds with Glu119, Glu227, Arg292, and Arg371, as well as van der Waals and other interactions with more residues.
+Most high-ranking compounds make interactions with residues considered critical for binding the natural product, such as making hydrogen bonds with Glu119, Glu227, Arg292, Arg371, as well as van der Waals and other interactions with more residues.
 Most of the top-ranked compounds bind in the same mode as compound 15, with at least one aromatic ring (often also fused rings) tucked well inside the 430-loop, the region extending past Pro430, at the top-right corner of Figure 2b, also interacting (including hydrogen bonds) with residues Arg371 and Tyr406, and nearly completely occluded from solvent.
-There is then a "tail" or flexible region in the compounds which extends into the original oseltamivir binding site (residues Tyr347, Arg292, Arg151), includes polar groups that realize hydrogen bonds in this area, and many times, includes also a decorated aromatic ring or a heterocycle.
-A large proportion of the ligands also possess a branching region, which grows from the beginning of the tail (close to Pro430) into the binding region behind the 150 loop (the region behind and above Asp150, at the top-left corner of Figure 2b) and which includes groups from methyl, hydroxyl, isopropyl, and isobutane, engaged in primarily hydrophobic contacts with the residues in this third binding site.
+There is then a 'tail' or flexible region in the compounds which extends into the original oseltamivir binding site (residues Tyr347, Arg292, Arg151) and includes polar groups which realize hydrogen bonds in this area, and many times includes also a decorated aromatic ring or a heterocycle.
+A large proportion of the ligands also posess a branching region, which grows from the beginning of the 'tail' (close to Pro430) into the binding region behind the 150 loop (the region behind and above Asp150, at the top-left corner of Figure 2b) and which include groups from methyl, hydroxyl, isopropyl, and isobutane, engaged in primarily hydrophobic contacts with the residues in this third binding site.